 The CHERI architecture adds a new hardware data type suitable to implement strongly protected C-language pointers, namely, the CHERI capability.
 CHERI capabilities extend integer virtual addresses to control access to virtual memory by adjoining bounds constraining the range of addresses and permissions limiting the use of each capability (e.g., load, store, or instruction fetch).
-We previously described the initial CHERI architecture [48, 55], demonstrated an efficient compartmentalization framework above it [52, 49], described a C-language compilation mode where all pointers are capabilities [10], and demonstrated the use of those abilities to implement a safer JNI [9].
+We previously described the initial CHERI architecture [45, 50], demonstrated an efficient compartmentalization framework above it [46, 48], described a C-language compilation mode where all pointers are capabilities [9], and demonstrated the use of those abilities to implement a safer JNI [8].
 The architecture enforces the following properties:

-- Provenance validation ensures that only capabilities derived via valid transformations of valid capabilities using capability instructions can be used. - Capability integrity prevents direct in-memory manipulation of architectural capability encodings.
-Specifically, any direct store to memory containing a capability not via a capability store instruction renders the stored capability invalid. - Monotonicity prevents the permissions or bounds associated with a capability from being increased.
-E.g. attempting to increase the length of a capability.
+Provenance validation ensures that only capabilities derived via valid transformations of valid capabilities using capability instructions can be used.

+Capability integrity prevents direct in-memory manipulation of architectural capability encodings.

+Monotonicity prevents the permissions or bounds associated with a capability from being increased.